Dexter Fellows: Circus life

 Fellows left his previous post in 1894 to join Buffalo Bill's Wild West and Congress of Rough Riders of the World, a move that took him to Europe.
 He spent eleven years working alongside Buffalo Bill.
 He traveled abroad with the show to England, where he discontinued his work at Burton upon Trent in 1903.

 Returning to the United States, he moved on to the Ringling Brothers Circus, where he spent a single season in 1905.

 In 1906, during the summer, Dexter Fellows succeeded Dan W. Fishell and joined Barnum & Bailey, the "greatest show on earth," under James A. Bailey.
 Following the 1919 merger of the Ringling Brothers show and Barnum & Bailey, he was retained as a press agent for the Ringling Bros. and Barnum & Bailey Circus.
 From early spring to late October, Dexter Fellows was on the road ahead of the circus, starting with its New York debut.
 Every year, he traveled about 15,000 miles, moving either in advance of the show or alongside the main troupe.

 By 1933, his career as a circus press agent had spanned three decades.

 On his way to the circus winter quarters in Sarasota in 1937, he became sick in Oklahoma, pushed on to New Orleans, and was later hospitalized in Hattiesburg.

 Personal life

-Fellows married Eugene von Breitholtz in April 1913.
+Fellows married Signe von Breitholtz in 1913.